Sanchit1002/Sanchit-Chess-Game/README.md

 # Sanchit-Chess-Game
 Description
-A fully-functional chess game built with [mention your technologies, e.g., HTML, CSS, JavaScript, React].
-This game allows players to engage in classic chess battles, with intuitive gameplay and a clean interface.
+A fully-functional chess game built with HTML, CSS, JavaScript. <br> This game allows players to engage in classic chess battles, with intuitive gameplay and a clean interface.<br>

 **Features** <br>
-Two-player mode: Play against a friend in a local game.<br>
+**Two-player mode:** Play against a friend in a local game.<br>
-Move validation: Ensures all moves are legal based on chess rules.<br>
+**Move validation:** Ensures all moves are legal based on chess rules.<br>
-Check and Checkmate detection: Automatically detects these conditions during gameplay.<br>
+# Check and Checkmate detection: ## Automatically detects these conditions during gameplay.<br>
 Piece highlighting: Highlights potential moves for selected pieces.<br>
 Undo/Redo functionality: Step back or forward in the game with ease.<br>
 Responsive design: Play on both desktop and mobile devices.<br>